Xingorno/3DLIVUS/README.md

          width="80%">
   </a>
   <br>
-  <em>🎬 Watch the 3DLIVUS system demonstration on image acquisition.</em>
+  <a>🎬 Watch the 3DLIVUS system demonstration on image acquisition.</a>
 </p>

 ### Patient trial at Victoria Hospital (London, Ontario, Canada)